Customer Experience Strategy

 In addition to meeting statutory requirements, and reporting on statistics, it is vital that once we have collected insight it is turned into action.

-Our customers are giving their time to engage in the complaints process, complete surveys, and attend consultation events so it is our responsibility to ensure we use that insight effectively.
+Our customers are giving their time to engage in the complaints process, complete surveys, and attend consultation events so we have a responsibility to ensure we act upon with insight appropriately, and effectively.
+It is also important that we feed back to customers on how we have listened, and learned, which we seek to strengthen via our customer voice framework over the next two years.

-The Customer Experience Team will carry out a minimum of 50 customer journey mapping sessions with customers per year to better understand service failure, and pain points, from a customer perspective.
-This Insight will be shared with teams across the organisation and form service improvement actions which will be monitored to completion and shared with our customers.
+The Customer Experience Team will continue to carry out a minimum of 25 customer journey mapping sessions with customers per year to better understand service failure, and pain points, from a customer perspective.
+This Insight will be shared with teams across the organisation as part of regular complaints learning sessions to identify service improvements.
+We know through engagement that customers value this, and we know that our colleagues find this a powerful tool for understanding.

 Principle 2 - Knowing our customers

-Principle 3 – Culture and Behaviour: Customer First
+Principle 3 - Culture & Behaviour: Customer First

-The success of the strategy is reliant on One Manchester and its colleagues adopting a customer first approach and demonstrating the correct behaviours to embody this.
+The success of the initial strategy was reliant on One Manchester and its colleagues adopting a customer first mentality and displaying the correct behaviours to embody this.

-Customer insight explains that we are poor at communicating effectively and poor communication leads to dissatisfaction, complaints, and lost trust.
+Customer insight tells us we are inconsistent at communicating effectively and poor communication leads to dissatisfaction, complaints, and lost trust.
 We can have the right policies and procedures in place, and carry out the correct actions, but this can be undermined by poor communication and/or behaviours.
 Communication must be empathetic and tailored to individual customers: it is not one size fits all.

 Principle 4 - Continuous Improvement

-In order to ensure our customer experience evolves with the needs of the customer, and that we apply any learning from both negative and positive feedback it is important that we embrace continuous improvement.
+In order to ensure our customer experience evolves with the needs of the customer, and that we apply any learning from both negative and positive feedback it is important that we keep embracing continuous improvement.

-One Manchester has already taken the decision to go above and beyond with perception surveys, surveying 200 customers per month against the Tenant Satisfaction Measures.
+When the TSM’s were introduced, One Manchester took the decision to go above and beyond with perception surveys, surveying c.200 customers per month.
 The Insight & Performance team will work closely with the Customer Experience team to ensure that the data across all areas is reviewed on a monthly basis with any emerging themes or declining satisfaction being investigated and tactical initiatives implemented throughout the year.

-To “future proof” One Manchester and consider our customers of the future we will explore the use of AI and its associated innovations whilst developing a framework around what we will and will not use AI for keeping customer first, customer connection, and potential digital exclusion in mind throughout.
+To “future proof” One Manchester and consider our customers of the future we will explore the use of AI and its associated innovations whilst developing a framework around what we will and will not use AI for, keeping customer connection and potential digital exclusion in mind throughout.

 Principle 5 - Be the Best